DRR

 Sets the ratio of the beam source area to the beam detector area.

-If it is 1, the source area is the same size as the detector area therefore resulting in a parallel beam projection.
-If it is 0, the the source area is point-shaped therefore resulting in an (ideal) cone beam projection.
+If it is set to 1, the source area is the same size as the detector area, resulting in a parallel beam projection.
+If it is set to 0, the source area is point-shaped therefore resulting in an (ideal) cone beam projection.

-Any ratio in-between is possible to enable simulation of non-ideal (not point-shaped) ray sources.
+Any ratio in between is possible, allowing for the simulation of non-ideal (non-point-shaped) ray sources.

 Beam Path Rotation<br>Around Z-Axis